jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 to the answers looking for what you already have in mind.
 Test-writers know this too and can create a dead obvious question except for one small detail that totally changes.
 And they know exactly the trap answer to put for those zipping through.

 Make sure you’ve taken into consideration every single symptom and avoid the knee jerk choice.
+The first sentence here sounds like lupus, but reading the entire question guides us to dermatomyositis.

+> Patient presents with malar rash and signs of chronic inflammation and a
+> positive ANA ...
+Patient also complains of **proximal muscle weakness**.
+> The ANA shows anti-Jo-1 antibody.
+>
+> * <strike>Lupus</strike>
+> * **Dermatomyositis**

 > Thanks to my classmates Ming Lee, [Erik Reinertsen](//erikreinertsen.com),